“Pears cannot ripen alone. So we ripened together.” — Meridel Le Sueur

 driverless and pointed in the general direction of home.

-In the summer, I would pretend to be left behind
+In the summer, we’d pretend to be left behind

-and race back to the truck.
-In winter, bundled up
+then race back to the truck.
+In winter,

 of hungry moos into the frozen air.